Seven Pond Path - Part I

 Small stone enclosure in winter

 Leaving the parking area behind, the Narragansett Trail meanders through the Rockville Wildlife Management Area, crossing one stream on a log bridge and another on stone slabs.

 After passing by farmer cairns and large boulders, the trail veers right (west) at a large ledge.
 The former swimming area at Ashville Pond is soon reached; the Town of Hopkinton ended swimming here in 1989 for liability and financial reasons (Rowland, "Ashville Pond Closed"; Rowland, "Council Douses Bid").

 The Narragansett Trail ends at the parking space near the former swimming area.
-It should be noted that, according to a 1937 map from the Rhode Island State Planning Board (RISPB), the Narragansett Trail used to extend all the way to Route 138 in Kingston.
+It should be noted that, according to a 1937 map from the Rhode Island State Planning Board (RISPB), the Narragansett Trail used to extend all the way to Route 138 in South Kingstown.
 The same map also indicates that the portion of the trail between Ashville Pond and Long and Ell ponds was known as the Raymond Path.

 From the parking space, proceed left (southeast) onto the paved Stubtown Road, walking single-file on the left side of the road, facing oncoming traffic.
 Just before reaching a house on the left (north), a footpath can be seen heading into the woods; it leads to the small but tidy Francis Tanner Cemetery (Rhode Island Historical Cemetery: Hopkinton 7), with inscriptions going back to 1777.